richardatval/www.yesproject.org/_posts/2018-07-03-i-felt-supported-and-not-judge.md

 title: I felt supported and not judge
 summary: >-
   Ricky joined the YES Project as he was struggling to find work due to low confidence and lack of motivation.
+In just 9 weeks he got a job.
 ---
 ![Ricky1-fullsize-web.jpg]({{site.baseurl}}/img/Ricky1-fullsize-web.jpg)